Call us free on 0800 023 1273

 The ship's fitness centre is located on Deck 6, adjacent to the spa.
 Most of the space is taken up by cardiovascular machines, with a small area for free weights, benches and weight machines.
 There's also a studio where classes are held in the morning.
 A walking/running track is found on Deck 11.
 Personal training is available for a fee.

-Virtually all dining is included in the price of your cruise on Silver Moon, and the means luxuries like caviar anywhere and everywhere you could want, snacks and canapes, tea time noshes and breakfast, lunch and dinner across multiple restaurants around the ship.
-It also includes an extensive in-suite menu, for those night when you just don't want to go out.
+Virtually all dining is included in the price of your cruise on Silver Moon, and that means luxuries like caviar anywhere and everywhere you could want, snacks and canapés, tea time treats, and breakfast, lunch, and dinner across multiple restaurants around the ship.
+It also includes an extensive in-suite menu, for those nights when you just don't want to go out.
 Dining at every venue is done exceptionally well, with as much thought and care given to food at the casual pool grill as there is to dishes at the beautiful SALT Kitchen.
-We love the portion sizes, which are small enough for you to enjoy multiple courses without feeling overstuffed.
-But the biggest hit is the commitment to local ingredients and local dishes, thanks to Silver Moon's commitment to its SALT program.
-SALT is an immersive cultural and dining experience designed to give guests a fuller understanding of the food their eating and its relation to the culture of the places the ship visits.
+The portion sizes are small enough for you to enjoy multiple courses without feeling overstuffed.
+The biggest highlight is the commitment to local ingredients and local dishes, thanks to Silver Moon's dedication to its SALT program.
+SALT is an immersive cultural and dining experience designed to give guests a fuller understanding of the food they are eating and its relation to the culture of the places the ship visits.
 There are no set dining times on Silver Moon, though many of the restaurants require reservations.
-One of the things Silver Moon does very well is accommodate special dietary restrictions, from seafood allergies to low-sodium needs and vegan or vegetarian requirements.
+Silver Moon also accommodates special dietary restrictions, from seafood allergies to low-sodium needs and vegan or vegetarian requirements.
 Passengers fill out their preferences online ahead of the sailing, and they meet with the chef on the first day onboard to go over their needs.
 In every restaurant, servers use tablets.
 When they ask for your suite number, it's linked to your dietary instructions, so they can advise you on what to eat (and avoid) based on your specific needs.
 Tip: Servers are well-versed in the menus, so ask for their favourites and recommendations; you won't be disappointed.

-Atlantide: The closest thing Silver Moon has to a main dining room, Atlantide is open for breakfast, lunch and dinner.
-This is the ship's Continental restaurant, offering international favourites as well as some American standards.
+Atlantide: The closest thing Silver Moon has to a main dining room, Atlantide is open for breakfast, lunch, and dinner.
+This is the ship's Continental restaurant, offering international favourites.
 At breakfast, the menu is an exact replica of what you can order for room service.
-That means you can expect eggs and omelettes, muesli, toast, pancakes and French toast, cured fish and full English breakfast.
+That means you can expect eggs and omelettes, muesli, toast, pancakes and French toast, cured fish, and full English breakfast.
 At lunch, it's a multicourse affair, with starters like tuna tacos or cream of black mussel soup.
 You can order entrée or starter salads, as well as made-to-order pasta in a small or large portion.
 Entrees might include bouillabaisse or roasted pork loin, and sweets are always available for desserts.
 At dinner, the menu is surprisingly vast; we found we wanted to make a meal of starters alone.
 Which you absolutely can do, if you're so inclined.
-Appetizers might include a goat cheese salad or black angus carpaccio, while mains could include miso-glazed cod or delightful rack of lamb.
-Tip: Order the Oscietra caviar with traditional condiments at least once here; they're served with excellent homemade blinis.* Reservations aren't required at Atlantide.
+Appetizers might include a goat cheese salad or black Angus carpaccio, while mains could include miso-glazed cod or delightful rack of lamb.
+Tip: Order the Oscietra caviar with traditional condiments at least once here; they're served with excellent homemade blinis.
+Reservations aren't required at Atlantide.

 La Terrazza: La Terrazza is the ship's hybrid buffet restaurant at breakfast and lunch.
 At breakfast, guests can order items like fresh-made eggs, any style, omelettes and smoothies, which waiters will deliver to your table.
 Additionally, the restaurant offers a number of buffet items to supplement your meal.
 Choose from items like sausages and cured fish, bacon and hash browns.
 The buffet is a "served" buffet, meaning crew will put your choices on your plate for you.
 You also can find some food packaged neatly in glass boxes.
 (Bagels and lox, along with all the fixings, are one pre-packaged grab-and-go option.)
 Tip: The smoothie bar doesn't offer protein mix-ins, but if you travel with protein powder, you can have it blended in to your custom order.

 For lunch, La Terrazza takes the same approach as it does at breakfast, but this time, you have buffet options like a pasta station and a carving station.
 Rotating items might have a theme -- Mexican, for example -- and a salad bar offers plenty of options for those looking for something a little lighter.
 You will also find a good selection of sushi every day.
-We were impressed with waitstaff, who eagerly offered to carry our plates from the buffet to the table and overheard us talking about sushi so volunteered to put together a plate for us.
+The waitstaff eagerly offer to carry plates from the buffet to the table and even volunteer to put together a plate of sushi for you.
 The service there -- and everywhere -- is intuitive and friendly.

 At night, La Terrazza transforms into an Italian restaurant, with an extensive menu that changes slightly each night; most of the entrees and all of the pastas stay the same, but you'll find different fish of the day selections as well as a few new mains tossed in.
 Pasta courses can be served as your main, but smaller portions can also be requested as appetisers.
 Carbs are king here, thanks to the pasta and some really excellent bread, but the menu has solid seafood and meat options as well.
 Reservations are required only for dinner at La Terrazza.